METALS-Copper dips from three-week high, banking crisis curbs gains

 A weaker dollar, which makes dollar-priced commodities cheaper for buyers holding other currencies, had supported copper in the last session.

-The dollar was steady on Friday near seven-week lows as nervousness over the banking system kept investors skittish and traders on tenterhooks about the Fed's hints of pausing its interest rate tightening cycle.
+The dollar was steady on Friday near seven-week lows as nervousness over the banking system kept investors skittish and traders absorbed the Fed's hints of a pause to its interest rate tightening cycle.
 USD/

 The Fed on Wednesday raised rates by a widely expected 25 basis points (bps), but took a cautious stance on outlook because of turmoil in the banking sector.